MWP Rotation and Past Locations

 Associated with the evolution of these systems is the development of high-speed optical sources, modulators and detectors with bandwidths extending into the millimeter-wave region.

 The International Topical Meeting on Microwave Photonics provides a forum for the presentation of new advances in this multi-disciplinary research area, ranging from novel devices to systems field trials.
-It is held annually and rotates between North America, the Asia-Pacific region and Europe.
+It is held annually and rotates between the Americas, the Asia-Pacific region and Europe.

 MWP2009 Valencia, Spain